Barbarian

 While active, your rage grants you the following effects:

-• You can’t maintain concentration, and you can’t cast spells.
+You can’t maintain concentration on spells or abilities, and you can’t cast spells.

 When you rage, the rage lasts until the end of your next turn.
 Your rage also ends early if you don heavy armour or if you become incapacitated.
-On subsequent turns, you can maintain your rage as a bonus action.
+On subsequent turns, you can maintain your rage as a bonus action extending the duration until the end of your next turn.
 You can maintain your rage in this way for up to 1 minute, after which your rage ends automatically.

 When your rage ends, you gain a level of exhaustion that disappears after 1 minute.